-1.4.2 Upgrading a PEM agent that was Installed with a Graphical Installer
+1.4.2 Upgrading a PEM Agent that was Installed with a Graphical Installer

 The default installation location for the PEM server when installed by the graphical installer is /opt/edb/pem.
-In the example that follows, substitute your server installation location for <PEM\installation\path>.
+In the example that follows, substitute your server installation location for <PEM_installation_path>.

-- 1. Use the version specific command to stop the pemagent service.

-- On a RHEL or CentOS 7.x host:
+- 1. Use the version specific command to stop the pemagent service. - On a RHEL or CentOS 7.x 0r 8.x host:

-- systemctl stop pemagent

-- On a RHEL or CentOS 6.x host:

-- /etc/init.d/pemagent stop (RHEL -6)

-- 2. Install the supporting epel packages: